Dr Maddy Greville-Harris

 Research

-I am interested in research related to mental health within health/mental health settings, specifically the patient-provider interaction, placebo effects, working with childhood trauma and disordered eating.
+I am interested in research related to mental health within health/mental health settings, as well as wellbeing initiatives.
 My recent research has focused on the lived experience of Orthorexia Nervosa and clean eating.
-I am also involved in projects looking at surgeon wellbeing.
+I am also involved in projects looking at surgeon wellbeing and peer support for surgeons.

 Journal Articles